 Returning in 4Q23.
 October marks the end of the rainy season; we expect to see an increase in total sales volume in 4Q23.
-We forecast the total sales volume will be 6.3mn (+13.5% yoy) tonnes versus 6.2mn tonnes in 3Q23 (our profit thanks to an increase in volume.
+We forecast the total sales volume will be 6.3mn (+13.5% yoy) tonnes versus 6.2mn tonnes in 3Q23 (our forecast) but increase by 8% yoy thanks to a low base in 2022.
+Higher input prices will affect companies' GPMs, however, we still expect to see a positive profit thanks to an increase in volume.
 We also expect an improvement for the steel industry from 4Q23 with the improving ASPs and better demand from 1H24.